calnix/DualVeTokenSystem/documents/Overall_Design.md

 - contract type defined by bytes32
 - Known contracts are set as constants.
 E.g.: ` bytes32 private constant USD8 = 'USD8';`

+Every time a contract is deployed it must be updated to AddressBook.

 ## AccessControlLayer is like a firewall handling permissioning
 - contains list of roles
 - E.g.: `bytes32 private constant MONITOR_ROLE = keccak256("MONITOR_ROLE")`